-This made the aircraft carriers even more hated bit of the gameplay, but Wargaming had one important excuse - some people were playing aircraft carriers, so for some of them carriers were vital part of the game.
-Of course if you give players something so overpowered in a competitive online game, some people will use it to their advantage.
+This made the aircraft carriers even more hated bit of the gameplay, but Wargaming had one important excuse - some people were playing aircraft carriers, so for some of them, carriers were a vital part of the game.
+Of course, if you give players something so overpowered in a competitive online game, some people will use it to their advantage.
 So...
 Wargaming introduced a new class - submarines!
-The outrage of their community was even greater than with aircraft carriers, because out of the current classes only destroyers and cruisers had any equipment that would allow them to tackle submarines.
+The outrage of their community was even greater than with aircraft carriers because out of the current classes only destroyers and cruisers had any equipment that would allow them to tackle submarines.
 The solution?
 Magic planes!

-Yes, boys and girls, when you are in danger of being under attack from submarine you can call magic planes, which will pop out of nowhere and drop depth charges on that submarine.
-Where those planes come from?
-I guess from the same place the endless supplies of aircraft on the carriers - out of behind of the people in charge of World of Warships.
-After introduction of submarines, again ignoring any feedback from community, Wargaming introduced another tier of ships, so called superships, which are even more overpowered.
-But that is not the end, because now they also introduced hybrid warships!
+Yes, boys and girls, when you are in danger of being under attack from a submarine you can call magic planes, which will pop out of nowhere and drop depth charges on that submarine.
+Where do those planes come from?
+I guess from the same place, the endless supplies of aircraft on the carriers - out of behind of the people in charge of the World of Warships.
+After the introduction of submarines, again ignoring any feedback from the community, Wargaming introduced another tier of ships, so called superships, which are even more overpowered.
+But that is not the end because now they also introduced hybrid warships!
 What is a hybrid warship?
 A half-battleship and half-carrier, armed with heavy guns and some planes.

 So what is the curious case, you ask?
-So far it is all about the game itself.
+So far, it is all about the game itself.
 Well, yes.
 The curious bit of this story is the community.
-Since introduced in 2015 World of Warships got a big player base (tens of thousands of players around the world) and with each stupid idea they are losing them.
+Since introduction in 2015, World of Warships got a big player base (tens of thousands of players around the world) and with each stupid idea, they are losing them.
 Some of them.
-After each bigger change there is an outrage in their community, voices that this time they have gone too far, the game is completely broken and... that is about it.
-They play, they complain, they are outraged and then they play some more.
+After each bigger change, there is an outrage in their community, voices that this time they have gone too far, the game is completely broken and... that is about it.
+They play, they complain, they are outraged, and then they play some more.
 I can’t remember how many times have I heard prominent youtubers complaining about the current state of the game (like Flamu, Flambass, Mighty Jingles), yet... they still play this game, they still produce videos about it.

 Of course, the youtubers do it for the money, they have income from showing World of Warships content, so they keep complaining and keep making money of the game that they say is broken.
 But what about the rest of the community?
 Why do they play?
-They keep complaining about aircraft carriers, submarines, hybrid ships, the general lack of communication or understanding from Wargaming, but still they keep playing and spending money on new toys.
-Yes, since Russian invasion on Ukraine (partly due to clear links between Wargaming and their Russian overlords) the number of active players have dropped, but only about 10-15%.
+They keep complaining about aircraft carriers, submarines, hybrid ships, the general lack of communication or understanding from Wargaming, but still, they keep playing and spending money on new toys.
+Yes, since the Russian invasion of Ukraine (partly due to clear links between Wargaming and their Russian overlords) the number of active players has dropped, but only about 10-15%.

 The big question in this curious case is: what would it take for the WOWS community to force Wargaming to change their ways?
 Each time something stupid is introduced, the community is outraged and... do absolutely nothing about it.
-I remember Flamu, Finnish prominent WOWS youtuber, saying that at this point they might as well introduce dragons into the game, because so many unrealistic elements are already there.
+I remember Flamu, a Finnish prominent WOWS youtuber, saying that at this point they might as well introduce dragons into the game because so many unrealistic elements are already there.
 It was about a year ago.
 Where is Flamu now?
-Still playing WOWS, still complaining how the game is broken and still complaining about Wargaming being a predatory company that do not care about the game or players.
+Still playing WOWS, still complaining about how the game is broken, and still complaining about Wargaming being a predatory company that does not care about the game or the players.